yanlin-group/cicd/README.md

 ## AWS Zero Deployment Downtime

-We use aws [alb](https://docs.amazonaws.cn/en_us/elasticloadbalancing/latest/application/introduction.html) to configure ingress.
+We use aws [alb](https://docs.amazonaws.cn/en_us/elasticloadbalancing/latest/application/introduction.html) to configure ingress, and have two pods enabled for this test service `jiameng-api-dev` here.

 Based on tests we've done, [alb pod_readiness_gate](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/pod_readiness_gate/) reduces the Downtime, but does not 100% remove the downtime.

 We write one script to test it.
 See `aws_alb_test.sh`.
 It uses [describe-target-health](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/elbv2/describe-target-health.html) to get target healthy state before sending requests to the Go app.

+We also [enabled alb access log](https://docs.amazonaws.cn/en_us/elasticloadbalancing/latest/application/enable-access-logging.html) to track which targets are serving our test requests.

 When `alb pod_readiness_gate` is not enabled, there could be no `healthy` targets in the target group.
 Targets can be in either `draining` or `initial` state, but no `healthy` state.